woocommerce/woocommerce-blocks/docs/testing/cart-checkout/readme.md

 - Cart and Checkout blocks do not support third-party plugins that integrate with regular Cart and Checkout shortcode, if you somehow see a third party plugin working well, this is pure coincidence, the only exception is Stripe payment gateway.

+- The only payment gateway supported are Check and Stripe.
+- Storefront and TwentyTwenty are expected to work fine, no guarantee is presented on other themes, but do report them if you feel like that's something we can fix on our end.

 <!-- Currently this is unneeded so I'm omitting this section -->.
 <!--